mmasdeu/darmonpoints/README.rst

    b) `P` is a prime ideal of `F` of prime norm.
    c) `D` is the discriminant of a quaternion algebra over `F` which is split at only one infinite place.

+Finally, we include the module *padicperiods*, which allows for the computation of `p`-adic periods attached to two-dimensional components of the cohomology of the same arithmetic groups, and which has allowed us to find the corresponding abelian surfaces in some cases (see [GM]_).

 The full documentation can be found at http://mmasdeu.github.io/darmonpoints/doc/html/

 Installation
 ~~~~~~~~~~~~

-Installation of the *darmonpoints* package has been grealy simplified and is now essentially trivial.
-For most operations one does need to have **Magma** installed, although we do hope that in the future Sage will include the required functionality.
-We include for convenience the dependency, which is currently only one:
+Installation of the *darmonpoints* package has been grealy simplified, thanks to Matthias Köppe "Sample Sage" (https://github.com/mkoeppe/sage_sample).
+For most operations one *does need* to have **Magma** (https://magma.maths.usyd.edu.au/magma/) installed, although we do hope that in the future Sage will include the required functionality.

+We include the only other dependency for convenience:

 - The package *KleinianGroups*, the original of which can be found at http://www.normalesup.org/~page/Recherche/Logiciels/KleinianGroups/KleinianGroups-1.0.tar.gz.